mys328/OpenLive_iOS/README.md

 [Agora.io](http://www.agora.io) has 100 data centers distributed globally.
 With the virtual network, the broadcasting experience are stable and smooth.

-[Agora.io](http://www.agora.io) Interactive Broadcasting SDK is available for iOS and Android, supporting RTMP and HLS.
+[Agora.io](http://www.agora.io) Interactive Broadcasting SDK is available for iOS, Android, macOS and Windows, supporting RTMP and HLS.
 It enables bit rate auto adjustment to adapt to broadcasting under different bandwidth.

 This demo does not include broadcasting business server.
 Developers can build your own business server and interact with [Agora.io](http://www.agora.io) SDK.